Crysis (video game): Game engine

 Crysis uses Microsoft's Direct3D API for graphics rendering, and includes the same editor that was used by Crytek to create the game.
 The game runs on a new engine (CryEngine 2) that is the successor to Far Cry's CryEngine.
 CryEngine 2 was among the first engines to use the Direct3D 10 (DirectX 10) framework of Windows Vista, but was designed primarily to run using DirectX 9, both on Vista and Windows XP.

 Roy Taylor, Vice President of Content Relations at Nvidia (at the time), has spoken on the subject of the engine's complexity, stating that Crysis has over a million lines of code (equivalent to nearly three thousand pages), 1 GB of texture data, and 85,000 shaders.

-Crysis is often used as a benchmark in computer tests, as Crysis at the highest settings and resolutions required processing power from computers that was unfeasible when it was first released.
+Crysis was often used as a benchmark in computer tests, as Crysis at the highest settings and resolutions required processing power from computers that was unfeasible when it was first released.
 In its time, the game was so demanding on previous computer hardware that the catchphrase "But can it run Crysis?" was frequently used in relation to new or powerful computer hardware, even over a decade after the release of Crysis.

 Demo

-On August 27, 2007, Crytek announced a single-player demo would be released on September 25; however, the date was pushed back to October 26.
+On August 27, 2007, Crytek announced that a single-player demo would be released on September 25; however, the date was pushed back to October 26.
 The demo featured the entire first level, Contact, as well as the sand box editor.
-On October 26, Crytek announced that the demo would be postponed for at least one more day and was released to the public on October 27.
+On October 26, Crytek announced that the demo would be postponed for at least one more day, and it was released to the public on October 27.
 However, on many sites it was provided a day early, and an oversight allowed people to grab the file directly off an EA server earlier than intended.

 Shortly after the demo's release some enthusiasts found that, by manipulating the configuration files, most of the "very high" graphics settings (normally reserved for DX10) could be activated under DX9.
 The "very high" DX9 graphics mode looks almost identical to the DX10 mode, with certain graphical features not being able to be reproduced correctly under DX9, such as Object Motion Blur.